Advantages of Owning a Home

 The difference between what you owe on your home and its value is called equity.
-In the early years of a home mortgage, most of each payment will go toward the loan interest, but later it will gradually go more and more toward your principal balance (what you owe).
-Through the years your payments will reduce this balance, thus raising your equity.
-Plus, if your home increases in value, your equity will rise even more.
 Your equity is like a savings account and it could prove very important for future needs such as a retirement plan, or major purchases.

-By law, you can deduct mortgage interest and property taxes from your U.S. Federal Income Tax and from some state income taxes.
+By law, you can deduct mortgage interest and property taxes.
 This results in significant tax savings, especially in the early years of a mortgage when interest payments are higher.
 And you may find the tax savings alone makes it less expensive to buy than to rent.

 Unlike renting where payments can increase over the years, a fixed-rate mortgage payment will remain the same for the term of your loan.
-Other types of loans could vary in the structure of payments and there always could be slight adjustments for tax and insurance, but owning a home can result in being able to depend on stable payments for years to come.
-During times of inflation when rent goes up and home values rise, renters end up paying more each month while home owners increase their equity as they make the same payment.
+Owning a home can result in being able to depend on stable payments for years to come.

 Figuring What You Can Afford